openfoodfoundation/openfoodnetwork/README.markdown

     cp config/application.yml.example config/application.yml
     edit config/application.yml

-Create the development and test databases, using the settings specified in `config/database.yml`:
+Create the development and test databases, using the settings specified in `config/database.yml`, and populate them with a schema and seed data:

     rake db:setup

-Then load the schema and some seed data with the following command:

-    rake db:schema:load db:seed

 Load some default data for your environment: